matheusdantas-md/automacao-sccm-instaladores/README.md

 - **Automated Download**: Retrieves the latest installers and organizes them into structured folders.
 - **Log Recording**: Maintains a history of updates for auditing and debugging purposes.
 - **Environment Adaptability**: Can be configured for different scenarios without requiring authentication.
+- **New Download Function**: The script now includes a dedicated function to download installers via Winget, making the code more modular and easier to maintain.
+- **Update Recording in JSON**: A JSON file is generated on the server to log which software has been updated, eliminating the need for the next deploy script to check all the folders and speeding up the process.
+- **Smart File Copying Check**: Before copying an installer to the server, the script compares the existing version with the new one.
+If they are the same, the copy is skipped, reducing unnecessary transfers.

 ## Requirements